DanielCoutoVale/Dependencies/RANKS.md

 # Ranks
 The motivation for adding ranks to dependencies.

-In the context of teaching Latin, wordings are represented as dependency structures for three end purposes:
+When teaching Latin, wordings are modelled as dependency structures for three end purposes:

 * for students to view and learn the dependencies between words
 * for automatically generating exercises on grammatical phenomena